bigbap/Udacity_DRL_Navigation/Report.md

 ### 1.2.
 Experience Replay Buffer
 The experience replay buffer is a list with a max length that stores experience tuples `(s, a, r, s_)`.
 At each time step, prediction is done using the Q network and the resulting experience tuple is stored in the replay buffer.

-At regular intervals `(learning interval k)`, a batch of experience tuples is randomly sampled from the buffer and used to train the Q network.
+At regular intervals `k`, a batch of experience tuples is randomly sampled from the buffer and used to train the Q network.

 Once the buffer is full, new experience tuples are added to the beginning of the list, replacing the old tuples that were there.